barroit/barroit/Documentation/dev-tools/merge-upstream.rst

 Don't assume it's under ``.git/``.
 Worktree gitdirs live in subdirectories.

-This script also fixes licenses if you provide a ``FIXLICENSE`` file in your cwd.
+This script also fixes licenses if you provide a ``.licensefix`` file in your cwd.
 The file must follow this format::

 	new	<license>